 We decided to do our own little case study and tests to show you just how much optimizing your images for the web can affect your WordPress site’s overall speed.

 We first uploaded 6 uncompressed JPGs, all of which were over 1 MB in size, to our test site.
-(See the original uncompressed JPGs).
 We then ran 5 tests through Pingdom and took the average.
 As you can see from the speed test below, our total load time was 1.55 seconds and the total page size was 14.7 MB.

 We then compressed the JPGs using the Imagify WordPress plugin, using the “aggressive setting.”
-(See the new compressed JPGs, which still look just as beautiful).
 We then ran 5 tests through Pingdom and took the average.
 As you can see from the speed test below, our total load time was reduced to 476 ms and the total page size was reduced to 2.9 MB.
 Our total load times were decreased by 54.88% and page size was decreased by 80.27%.

 By optimizing your images, whether it is using a photo editing tool or a WordPress plugin, you can also fix the “Optimize images” warning you get in Google PageSpeed Insights (as shown below.)

-Another recommendation is to use SVGs alongside your other images.
+Another recommendation is to use SVG files alongside your other images.
 SVG is a scalable vector format which works great for logos, icons, text, and simple images.
 Here are a couple reasons why:

 - SVGs are automatically scalable in both browsers and photo editing tools.
 This makes for a web and graphic designers dream!